jim-collier/x9list-json/README.md

 # x9list-json

-A way to find, format, and list multiple JSON files to stdout, in a way that can be piped, grep'ed, redirected, etc.
+An easy way to find, prettify, and list multiple JSON files on the CLI to stdout - in a way that can be piped, grep'ed, redirected, etc.